JiggyPete/status/approach.md

 Interestingly Status is already a module in Rails and we can't use that name.

 Now I'm going to try and finish up the front half of the logic for the application.
-Being able to retrieve the most recent StatusItem from the databse, and the previous 10.
+Being able to retrieve the most recent (current) StatusItem from the databse, and the previous 10.